 The wordlength of the Nios II processor is 32 bits.
 All registers are 32 bits long.
-Byte addresses in a 32-bit word can be assigned in either little-endian or big-endian style.
-The assignment style is one of the options that the user may select at configuration time.
-In this tutorial, we will use the little-endian assignment in which the lower byte addresses are used for the less significant bytes (the rightmost bytes) of the word.
+Byte addresses in a 32-bit word are assigned in little-endian style, in which the lower byte addresses are used for the less significant bytes (the rightmost bytes) of the word.
 The Nios II architecture uses separate instruction and data buses, which is often referred to as the Harvard architecture.

-A Nios II processor may operate in the following three modes:
+A Nios II processor may operate in the following modes:

-- Supervisor mode allows the processor to execute all instructions and perform all available functions.
-When the processor is reset, it enters this mode. - User mode the intent of this mode is to prevent execution of some instructions that shoud be used for systems purposes only.
-Some processor features are not accessible in this mode. - Debug mode is used by software debugging tools to implement features such as breakpoints and watchpoints.
+• Supervisor mode - allows the processor to execute all instructions and perform all available functions.
+When the processor is reset, it enters this mode.

+• User mode - the intent of this mode is to prevent execution of some instructions that shoud be used for systems purposes only.
+This mode is available only when the processor is configured to use the Memory Management Unit (MMU) or the Memory Protection Unit (MPU).

 Application programs can be run in either the User or Supervisor modes.
-Presently available versions of the Nios II processor do not support the User mode.

-3 Register Structure
+5 Register Structure

-The Nios II processor has thirty two 32-bit general purpose registers, as shown in Figure 2.
+The Nios II processor has thirty-two 32-bit general-purpose registers, as shown in Figure 2.
 Some of these registers are intended for a specific purpose and have special names that are recognized by the Assembler.

 - Register r0 is referred to as the zero register.
 It always contains the constant 0.
-Thus, reading this register returns the value 0, while writing to it has no effect. - Register r1 is used by the Assembler as a temporary register; it should not be referenced in user programs - Registers r24 and r29 are used for processing of exceptions; they are not available in User mode - Registers r25 and r30 are used exclusively by the JTAG Debug module - Registers r27 and r28 are used to control the stack used by the Nios II processor - Register r31 is used to hold the return address when a subroutine is called
+Thus, reading this register returns the value 0, while writing to it has no effect. - Register rl is used by the Assembler as a temporary register; it should not be referenced in user programs - Registers r24 and r29 are used for processing of exceptions; they are not available in User mode - Registers r25 and r30 are used exclusively by the JTAG Debug module - Registers r27 and r28 are used to control the stack used by the Nios II processor - Register r31 is used to hold the return address when a subroutine is called

 Register Name Function

 r0 zero 0x0000000

 r1 at Assembler Temporary

 r2

 r3

 •

-•
+• •

 r23

 r24 et Exception Temporary (1)

 r25 bt Breakpoint Temporary (2)

 r26 gp Global Pointer

 r27 sp Stack Pointer

 r28 fp Frame Pointer

 r29 ea Exception Return Address (1)

 r30 ba Breakpoint Return Address (2)

 r31 ra Return Address

 (1) The register is not available in User mode

 (2) The register is used exclusively by the JTAG Debug module

-Figure 2.
-General Purpose registers.

-There are six 32-bit control registers, as indicated in Figure 3.
+Nios II can have a number of 32-bit control registers.
+The number of registers depends on whether the MMU or the MPU features are implemented.
+There are six basic control registers, as indicated in Figure 3.
 The names given in the figure are recognized by the Assembler.
-These registers are used automatically for control purposes.
-They can be read and written to by special instructions rdctl and wrctl, which can be executed only in the supervisor mode.
 The registers are used as follows:

 - Register ctl0 reflects the operating status of the processor.
-Only two bits of this register are meaningful: - U is the User/Supervisor mode bit; U = 1 for User mode, while U = 0 for Supervisor mode. - PIE is the processor interrupt-enable bit.
+Two bits of this register are always used: - U is the User/Supervisor mode bit; U = 1 for User mode, while U = 0 for Supervisor mode. - PIE is the processor interrupt-enable bit.
 When PIE = 1, the processor may accept external interrupts.
-When PIE = 0, the processor ignores external interrupts. - Register ctl1 holds a saved copy of the status register during exception processing.
-The bits EU and EPIE are the saved values of the status bits U and PIE.
+When PIE = 0, the processor ignores external interrupts.